4.3 Mapping

 class(denver_fars_sp)

-[1] "SpatialPointsDataFrame"
+1] "SpatialPointsDataFrame"

-[1] "sp"
+1] "sp" [

 To be able to pair up polygons and points, the spatial objects need to have the same CRS.
-To help later with calculating the area of each polygon, we’ll use a projected CRS that is reasonable for Colorado and reproject the spatial data using the spTransform function:
+To help later with calculating the area of each polygon, we’ll use a projected CRS that is reasonable for Colorado and reproject the spatial data using the spTransform

-denver_tracts_proj <- spTransform(denver_tracts,
+<- spTransform(denver_tracts,

-CRS("+init=epsg:26954"))
+denver_tracts_proj CRS("+init=epsg:26954"))

-denver_fars_proj <- spTransform(denver_fars_sp,
+<- spTransform(denver_fars_sp,

-CRS(proj4string(denver_tracts_proj)))
+denver_fars_proj CRS(proj4string(denver_tracts_proj)))

-Warning in proj4string(denver_tracts_proj): CRS object has comment, which is
+in proj4string(denver_tracts_proj): CRS object has comment, which is

-lost in output
+Warning in output lost

 Now that the objects with the accident locations and with the census tracts are both spatial objects with the same CRS, we can combine them on a map.
-Because they are spatial objects, we can do that using plot:
+Because they are spatial objects, we can do that using plot

 plot(denver_tracts_proj)